-- if the indirect acquisition would meet any of the significance tests in Part 8 of NI 51-102 when the issuer applies each of those tests to its proportionate interest in the indirect acquisition of the business; and if the amount of time between the separate acquisitions is such that the effect of the first acquisition is not adequately reflected in the results of the business or related businesses the issuer is acquiring. - (4) Subsection 10.2(3) discusses financial statements or other information for the completed or proposed acquisition of the business or related businesses.
+- if the indirect acquisition would be considered a significant acquisition under Part 8 of NI 51-102 if the issuer applied those provisions to its proportionate interest in the indirect acquisition of the business, and - if the amount of time between the separate acquisitions is such that the effect of the first acquisition is not adequately reflected in the results of the business or related businesses the issuer is acquiring. - (4) Subsection 10.2(3) discusses financial statements or other information for the completed or proposed acquisition of the business or related businesses.
 This "other information" is intended to capture the financial information disclosures required under Part 8 of NI 51-102 other than financial statements.
 An example of "other information" would include the operating statements, property descriptions, production volumes and reserves disclosures described under section 8.10 of NI 51-102.